The Rise of Hydrogen Trains: A Path to Net Zero Rail Networks

 trains

 Hydrogen-powered trains are emerging as a transformative solution for decarbonising rail transport.
-The technology offers an exciting new approach to reducing emissions and fostering sustainable travel, with significant steps already taken worldwide.
+The technology offers an approach to reducing emissions and fostering sustainable travel, with significant steps already taken worldwide.

 The U.S. recently made its own leap by launching the first hydrogen-powered passenger train in San Bernardino, California.
 Known as the Zero Emission Multiple Unit (ZEMU), this train carries 108 passengers and will begin full service in 2025.
 The debut marks an important moment in the global shift towards zero-emission public transport.